 uHlanga is excited to announce a new submissions period in February 2025 for original collections of poetry from South African poets, or poets living in South Africa.

-Submissions will be open from 1 February 2025 to 28 February 2025.
+Submissions are open from 1 February 2025 to 28 February 2025.

 We accept submissions from writers of any experience, whether they have previously published a collection of poetry or not.